scramjetorg/transform-hub/docs/types/README.md

 Message instructing Runner to terminate Sequence using the kill signal.
 It causes an ungraceful termination of Sequence.
-This message type is sent from Supervisor.
+This message type is sent from CSIController.

 #### Type declaration